frederikb/bookmarksync/readme.md

 ## 🚀 Features

-- 🔄 **Automatic Synchronization**: Sync bookmarks every 4 hours and shortly after the browser starts.
+- 🔄 **Automatic Synchronization**: Sync bookmarks every hour and shortly after the browser starts.
 - ✋ **Manual Sync**: Need the latest bookmarks immediately?
 Trigger a sync manually.
 - 🎯 **Selective Sync**: Syncs only the folders contained in the remote bookmark files without touching others you might have.
 - 📁 **Multi-File Support**: Organize your organizations bookmarks into separate JSON files, for example by project.